Skip to content

 So, you’re probably familiar with VLOOKUP, the trusty spreadsheet function that snags a single piece of information based on a lookup value.
 But what happens when you need multiple pieces of info that match that value?
 That’s where things get interesting!
 Think of it like this: you have a customer ID (your lookup value), and you want to pull up all their orders (the multiple values).
 Standard VLOOKUP just gives you the first one.
 In 2025, the need to extract related data is paramount, and understanding techniques to retrieve numerous corresponding values is essential for efficient data analysis.
 From simple solutions using helper columns to more advanced techniques like combining INDEX and MATCH with array formulas, there’s a method to fit every data scenario.
 We’ll break down how to use clever combinations of functions to get exactly what you need.
 By mastering these approaches, you can unlock significant insights, streamline reporting, and reduce manual data entry errors.
 Understanding this makes `excel reporting` much easier.

-See also Excel Countif Multiple Criteria
+See also Countif Two Conditions

 Step-by-Step Guide to Extracting Multiple VLOOKUP Values